Best gaming keyboards in 2026: we've tested the latest Hall effect, mechanical, TKL, 60% and more

 ❌ You're on a tight budget: Ergo boards aren't known for being cheap, and this gaming-specific one requires the extra $30 lift kit to unlock its full potential.

 The wrist rests are built into each half of the Freestyle Edge RGB, and they're plenty plush for long-term gaming or typing.
-Though if they're not to your liking, you can detach them and replace with something more your speed.
-What's a bit of a surprise is that the Kinesis doesn't come with a lift kit included in the box, it's sold separately.
+Though if they're not to your liking, you can detach them and replace them with something more your speed.
+What's a bit of a surprise is that the Kinesis doesn't come with a lift kit included in the box; it's sold separately.
 That means you're a bit more limited in adjustments you can make to the Kinesis compared to some ergo boards.
 Still, it does make up for it with some excellent gaming-specific features.

-Cherry MX mechanical switches mean this ergo keyboard isn't a slouch for gaming, and of course there's fully adjustable RGB lighting on a per-key basis.
+Cherry MX mechanical switches mean this ergo keyboard isn't a slouch for gaming, and of course, there's fully adjustable RGB lighting on a per-key basis.

 Read our full Kinesis Freestyle Edge RGB review.